Micjei/bp-analyza-dopravnich-nehod-ve-meste-Most/README.md

 The project was developed as part of a bachelor's thesis and demonstrates the use of open traffic data in the context of smart cities.

 URL of the app: (https://bp-analyza-dopravnich-nehod-ve-meste-most-zw49.vercel.app/)

+**This app uses data stored on FIT BUT servers, so the data may no longer be available.**